pmatiello/mockfn/README.md

     (is (= :result (one-fn)))))
 ```

-As presented below, a mock (`one-fn`) can be configured with different returns
+As demonstrated below, a mock (`one-fn`) can be configured with different return
-for different arguments.
+values for different arguments.

 ```clj
 (testing "providing - one function, different arguments"